uwsbel/optixSoltraceDemos/README.md

-# optixSoltraceDemos
+# OptixCSP

-**optixSoltraceDemos** is a demo project that utilizes NVIDIA OptiX for ray tracing encountered in Concentrated Solar Power applications.
+**OptixCSP** is a library that utilizes NVIDIA OptiX for ray tracing encountered in Concentrated Solar Power applications.

 ---